A Big Data Approach to Gathering CSR Data

 - We compare each source’s ratings with those for all other sources.
 Each company we study gives us more opportunities to compare one source’s ratings with another.
 The total number of comparisons possible is very large and growing, exponentially.
 We use the results of our comparison to adjust the distribution of scores for each rating source so that they fall into a “beta” distribution that has a central peak around 50.

 - Some sources match up well with all of our other data.
 Some sources don’t line up.
 We add weight to those who match well but continue to “count” those who don’t.

 We then repeat steps A to D as many times until we have found a “best fit” for the available data.
 Each time we add a new source, we go through an initial mapping, normalization, and weighting process.

 By making a few assumptions about how the errors in data are distributed, one can assess the accuracy of ratings.
 In a previous post, we showed that CSRHub’s overall rating accurately represents the values that underlie it to within 1.8 points at a 95% confidence interval.
-Our error bars have continued to decline and now are less than 1 point at this confidence interval.

 In our next post, we will discuss the benefits and drawback of using this complex and data intensive approach to measuring company CSR performance.

 Bahar Gidwani is CEO and Co-founder of CSRHub.
 He has built and run large technology-based businesses for many years.
 Bahar holds a CFA, worked on Wall Street with Kidder, Peabody, and with McKinsey & Co.
 Bahar has consulted to a number of major companies and currently serves on the board of several software and Web companies.
 He has an MBA from Harvard Business School and an undergraduate degree in physics and astronomy.
 Bahar is a member of the SASB Advisory Board.
 He plays bridge, races sailboats, and is based in New York City.